djmitche/rubbish/README.md

    all content, and supports generational garbage collection and persistence to disk.

- * `treeish` -- a Git-like versioned filesystem, based on `cas`.
+ * `fs` -- a Git-like versioned filesystem, based on `cas`.
 This includes the idea of a "commit" with parent commits and a nested tree structure associated with each commit.
-It does not attempt to store a deep history for the filesystem, instead garbage collecting commits beyond configured thresholds even if they are part of the active history.

  * `prax` -- a distributed consensus service, designed to vote on the current head of the treeish commit tree and to define the current "master" node.

- * `rubfs` -- a filesystem-like layer on top of treeish and prax, supporting remote client operations such as read, write, check-and-swap, and advisory locks.
+ * `tip` -- a layer on top of treeish and prax, supporting remote client operations such as read, write, check-and-swap, and advisory locks.
 The provided client interface is HTTP.